JordanAffeld/JordanAffeld/README.md

-- 👋 Hi, I’m @JordanAffeld
+- I’m @JordanAffeld
-- 👀 I’m interested in Data Science, Math and Finance
+- Interested in Data Science, Math and Finance
-- 🌱 I’m currently a Freshman at Columbia University
+- Freshman @Columbia University
-- 💞️ I’m looking to collaborate on a project that touches upon Matalab and Python
-- 📫 How to reach me jordan.affeld@gmail.com

 <!---
 JordanAffeld/JordanAffeld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.